Link building is one of the most beneficial and at the same time challenging parts of SEO.

 Build genuine relationships (and your industry network) first.
 The rest will follow…

 We're building a good number of links per month, and we use email outreach to do so.
 We've learned to shift our logic about how we do link prospecting, and we've found that we can increase our chances to acquire a link by sending fewer emails.
 In a traditional email outreach approach, you connect with people who produce content similar to yours.
-That makes sense, but it doesn't guarantee that you'll get a link.
+Such link-building prospecting makes sense, but it doesn't guarantee that you'll get a link.
 We've found that the main reason people link to each other is that they know those people and trust them.

 Trust is something you can't build with a few emails, so our workaround is to send emails only to people who are aware of our client's brand and write relevant content.
 We start by checking established connections like SMM followers, partners, leads, clients, and so on.